 - A group interview with MACFT Faculty and the Admissions Committee at the School of Theology and Ministry

 Please note: Admission is selective, and candidates are evaluated on their individual merits.
 Strong applications will demonstrate knowledge of the profession, experience that indicates an understanding of the strengths and challenges of being in the helping profession, and an appreciation of diversity.

 Successful Transfer of Credit

-Accepted students may petition to transfer up to 21 graduate credits from a regionally accredited institution.
+Accepted students may petition to transfer up to 24 graduate credits from a regionally accredited institution.
 If you have an accredited Master of Divinity degree or other advanced theological degree, we may be able to waive up to 21 theology and elective credits required for the MACFT degree.
 These credits would be evaluated by the associate dean after admission acceptance.
+All work toward a degree from Seattle University must be completed within six years.
+This time limit includes transfer credit.

-The clinical sequence provides basic experience and training in spiritually-integrated couples and family therapy.
-Students will be at a clinical site 14-18 hours per week as they advance through six quarters of training.
-In addition to face-to-face client contact and other onsite clinical work, students will meet at least one hour a week in individual supervision.
-In addition to the onsite experience, students participate in weekly three-hour faculty-led group supervision with an AAMFT Approved Supervisor.
-In order to demonstrate clinical readiness, students are required to pass prerequisite classes and must receive passing grades on their clinical skills’ rubrics.
+In order to demonstrate clinical readiness, students are required to pass prerequisite classes and must receive passing grades on their clinical skills rubrics.
 Required clinical orientations provide instruction and resources regarding site placement and clinical expectations (handbook provided).
 While some of our course offerings are during evenings and weekends, students will need to be available for classes and clinical work during some daytime hours.

 Fees and Charges